adamjmurray/mtk/README.md

         gem install mtk

-    or if using JRuby:
+    Or for JRuby:

-        jgem install mtk
+        jgem install jmtk

 0. Learn the command-line interface:

         mtk --help

+    Or for JRuby:

+        jmtk --help

 0. Learn the MTK syntax: TODO... documentation forthcoming.
 In the meantime, see the unit tests @ https://github.com/adamjmurray/mtk/blob/master/spec/mtk/lang/parser_spec.rb